How to overcome social anxiety: 8 evidence-backed strategies to actually connect

 Weekly routines like:

 give your brain something solid to hold onto.
+Psychologically, rituals reduce uncertainty—one of anxiety’s biggest triggers.

 Celebrate: Repetition builds comfort.